Trekking Tour: Trek the Wild Beauty of Romania’s Făgăraș Mountains

 Hikes

-Comisu hut (1600 m) – Valea Vladului Lodge (1248 m): 16 km, approx. 800 m ascent, 1,100 m descent, mostly as a ridge path over open plains with full open view over the mountains, final part as a wide forest path along the riverbed.
+Comisu hut (1600 m) – Valea Vladului Chalet (1248 m): 16 km, approx. 800 m ascent, 1,100 m descent, mostly as a ridge path over open plains with full open view over the mountains, final part as a wide forest path along the riverbed.

 Add this package to your inquiry

-Day 5: Nucșoara
+Day 5: Rest day

-Today you traverse from Transylvania to Wallachia, crossing the natural border formed in the past by the mountainous ridge between two of the old Romanian countries.
-The trail stretches over about 11 km from one side to the other, reaching Vârful Roșu (the Red peak) one of the highest peaks in the area at 2,469 m.
-The descent follows sections of unmarked tourist paths, as well as forest roads travelled frequently by local shepherds and showcases the largest clear cut of Romania, which has been replanted by Foundation Conservation Carpathia and where nature has begun to reclaim its rightful place.
-Reaching the end of the hike you will be picked up by a 4×4 car for the last leg of the journey leading up to the local guesthouse where you spend the night, enjoy a warm shower and a traditional meal.
+The next day you will traverse from Transylvania to Wallachia, crossing the natural border formed in the past by the mountainous ridge between two of the old Romanian countries.
+The trail stretches over about 15 km from one side to the other, reaching Vârful Roșu (the Red peak) one of the highest peaks in the area at 2,469 m.
+The trail follows some sections of unmarked tourist paths, as well as forest roads travelled frequently by local shepherds and showcases the largest clear-cut of Romania, which has been replanted by Foundation Conservation Carpathia and where nature has begun to reclaim its rightful place.

 Driving Distance